Bookmark This Page || Make This My Homepage || Link To Us || Tell a Friend || Search

 IEEE Std.
 43

-IEEE Standard No. 43 covered the procedure for determining Polarisation Index in detail.
-This was superceded by IEEE St No. 43-2000 which addresses some new issues regarding modern insulation systems.
+The original Institute of Electrical and Electronics Engineers (IEEE) Standard No. 43 covered the procedure for determining Polarisation Index (PI) in detail.
+This original internationally recognised standard has been superceded a few times, and at time of writing St No. 43-2013 (IEEE Recommended Practice for Testing Insulation Resistance of Electric Machinery) is the latest version.
+This standard addresses some new issues regarding modern insulation systems.
 In particular, it identifies the complexities of performing PI tests and notes their limitations.
 Notwithstanding this, polarisation index is still regarded as a useful tool by many.

 How to Measure the Polarisation Index

-IEEE Standard No. 43-2000 covers the procedure for determining Polarisation Index in detail.
+IEEE Standard No. 43-2013 provides, in detail, a procedure for determining the polarization index of machine windings.
 However, the following provides a summarised guide to carrying out a polarization index test :

-Caution: Before proceeding with this test, the windings MUST be discharged against the frame.
+Caution: Before proceeding with a PI test, the windings MUST be discharged against the frame.

 - Remove all external connections to the machine and completely discharge the windings to the grounded machine frame